ncatlab/nlab-content/pages/8/7/2/1/1278/content.md

 ## Idea

-Differential cohomology is a refinement of ordinary [[cohomology]] such that a differential cocycle is to its underlying ordinary cocycle as a bundle with connection is to its underlying bundle.
+Differential cohomology is a refinement of ordinary [[cohomology]] such that a differential cocycle is to its underlying ordinary [[cocycle]] as a [[connection on a bundle|bundle with connection]] is to its underlying [[principal bundle|bundle]].

 The details of a formulation of differential cohomology depend on how the generalized [[cohomology]] theory itself is formulated.

 The best known version of differential cohomology is a differential refinement of generalized cohomology in the sense of  the generalized Eilenberg--Steenrod axioms.
 This is a [[stable (infinity,1)-category|stable]] version of generalized cohomology.

-A differential refinement of non-stable, i.e. [[nonabelian cohomology]] is developed [[schreiber:Differential Nonabelian Cohomology|here]].

 ## Differential stable cohomology

-A standard definition of differential cohomology is in terms of a homtopy fiber product of a generalized Eilenberg--Steenrod cohomology theory with the complex of differential forms over real cohomology:
+A standard definition of differential cohomology is in terms of a [[homotopy pullback]] of a generalized Eilenberg-Steenrod cohomology theory with the complex of differential forms over real cohomology:

 Let $\Gamma^\bullet$ be a generalized cohomology theory in the sense of the generalized Eilenberg--Steenrod axioms, and let
 $\Gamma^\bullet \to H^\bullet(-,\mathbb{R}) \otimes \Gamma^\bullet(*)$ be a morphism to real singular cohomology with coefficients in the ring of $\Gamma$-cohomology of the point.
 Then the differential refinement of $\Gamma^q$, the degree $q$**differential $\Gamma$-cohomology** is the [[homotopy pullback]] $\bar \Gamma^\bullet$ in